 Story Hour and French Story Hour

-These 45 to 60 minute programs in a six week series are for children ages 3 to 5 who attend without their parents or caregivers.
+These 45 to 60 minute programs in a six week series are for children ages 3 to 5 to attend with their parents or caregivers.
 Stories, songs and fingerplays, games and activities and in some instances a craft form these programs.
 They are designed; to stimulate and develop a continued enthusiasm for reading, to assist in developing reading skills through motivation, to develop socialization skills through contact with other children, to develop self-expression through verbalization and dramatization, to develop awareness of concepts and to develop independence, especially in preparation for Kindergarten.
 The programs also provide an opportunity for parents to interact with other parents.

-Rythmn & Rhyme - It's Baby Lap Time
+Rhythm & Rhyme - It's Baby Lap Time

 This is a drop-in program, 20 to 30 minutes in length, designed especially for toddlers 18 to 23 months old AND an adult to enjoy together.
 This program provides an opportunity to share nursery rhymes, songs, short stories and fingerplays.